 Yeah, that’s it.
 It’s more of a vent post than actual advice for law practice today, sorry.
 I haven’t had a pain pill today and my hip hurts.
 I’m a little angry right now.

-Tomorrow I’ll have a guest post in regards to, like, intellectual property and shit.
+Tomorrow I’ll have a guest post in regards to, like, intellectual property and things.